What’s Better Canary, Piper, Angee, Nest Cam, or Nest IQ?By - 08/01/2017

 Video Storage Winner?

 The winner is Canary.
-When you’re trying to review footage, being able to see rolling video is better than short clips or snapshots, giving Canary an advantage.
-Also, you can share an unlimited amount of video, allowing you to save footage locally.
-Depending upon how Angee performs when released, it may be a close second.
-They plan to allow you to store clips, they will also have local storage that can continue to function without power, thanks to battery backup.
+Free storage plus the fact that you can share or bookmark an unlimited amount of clips (essentially providing local storage) gives it an edge.
+Depending on how Angee performs when released, it may be a close second.
+They plan to allow you to store clips and will also have local storage that can continue to function without power, thanks to battery backup.
 Of course, Nest Cam is the only option that offers 24/7 continuous video, and in some situations, having access to a continuous video history is necessary.

 Which Mobile App Reigns Supreme?